ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/UltraSeedbox Control Panel (UCP)/UltraSeedbox Control Panel Tour.md

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-05/image-1590576243060.png"></p>

-* You will recieve an email with a link to reset your password.
+* You will receive an email with a link to reset your password.
 * Enter your desired password.
 Once that's done, you'll be redirected to the login page.
 Enter your registered email address and your newly set password to continue.

 ## UltraSeedbox Control Panel Tour